zokradonh/ecogameserver/README.md

       - ./yourconfig:/app/Configs
       - ./yourworldstorage:/app/Storage
 ```
 This saves the config and storage folders in the same folder of docker-compose.yml.
 You can also use absolute paths instead of `./`.
+You can adjust the `stop_grace_period` time if your world is very big and needs longer for saving the world.

 To start server run in the same directory:
 ```